Artezio/SURVEYBUILDER/README.md

 # **ART-FORMS**
-FHIR compatibly questionnaire designer/player.
-If you are not familiar with medical standard FHIR check out the [following refs](#interesting-references).
+FHIR R4 compatibly questionnaire designer/player.
+If you are not familiar with medical standard FHIR R4 check out the [following refs](#interesting-references).

 Art-forms is a set of typescript packages.
 It presents two react components: "Questionnaire Designer" and "Questionnaire Player".
 Questionnaire designer is designed to create/update questionnaires.
 Questionnaire player is designed to answer questionnaires.
 Components are designed in bootstrap style, so you can easily add bootstrap themes to change there appearance.
-This components work with our observable models from models package, but this models are fully compatible with fhir standard.
-All models can be converted to fhir standard and back via fhir-converter package.
+This components work with our observable models from models package, but this models are fully compatible with FHIR R4 standard.
+All models can be converted to FHIR R4 standard and back via fhir-converter package.
+Art-forms can be also used in other spheres.
+To serialize models to another format different from FHIR R4 you must use your custom converter.
+See how to add your converter in section [below](applying-custom-converter).

 # Interesting references